-Deep learning approaches perform extremely well on the tasks that has extensive labeled samples available for training.
-Though annotated datasets are available for various tasks, not all datasets have fine-grained annotations (\textit{e.g.}, object bounding boxes, segmentation masks or salient regions) to enable the deep network to focus on important portions of image features.
+Deep learning approaches perform extremely well on the tasks that have extensive labeled samples available for training.
+Though annotated datasets are available for various tasks, not all datasets have fine-grained annotations (\textit{e.g.} object bounding boxes, segmentation masks or salient regions) to enable the deep network to focus on important portions of image features.
 A straightforward approach to get fine-grained annotations and identify the object regions is to utilize pre-trained models to perform object detection, object segmentation and/or object pose estimation.
-However, it is infeasible in practice majorly due to three reasons: First, the object categories in the pre-trained models' training dataset may not cover all the object categories exhaustively needed for general computer vision tasks.
-Thus the object-related cues from pre-trained models may prove to be incomplete for the underlying tasks.
+However, such an approach has several limitations: First, the object categories in the pre-trained models' training dataset may not cover all the object categories exhaustively needed for general computer vision tasks.
+Thus the object-related cues from the pre-trained models may prove to be incomplete for the underlying tasks.
 For instance, object detectors may not cover the objects belonging to the tail distribution such as star fish or baseball bat that may be present in tasks such as video captioning and video action classification.
-Further, the pose estimation (or) pedestrian detection / segmentation models can effectively locate the person's key joint locations (\textit{e.g.}, head, torso and legs).
-However, they miss out on the salient accessories associated with the subject (\textit{e.g.}, backpack, bag, hat and coat) that are also important cues for tasks such as video captioning and video-based person re-identification (Re-ID).
+Further, while the pose estimation (or) pedestrian detection / segmentation models can effectively locate the person's key joint locations (\textit{e.g.} head, torso and legs), they miss out on the salient accessories associated with the subject (\textit{e.g.} backpack, bag, hat and coat) that are also important cues for tasks such as video captioning and video-based person re-identification (Re-ID).